zhenrong-wang/hpc-now/README_EN.md

 Cloud High-Performance Computing, Cloud HPC differs from on-premise HPC significantly.
 Cloud service brings high scalability and flexibility to High-Performance Computing.
 However, most HPC users are not familiar with building and maintaining HPC services on the cloud.

 In order to make it super easy to start and manage HPC workloads on the cloud, we have been developing this project and named it as HPC-NOW.
-NOW represents:
+NOW stands for:

 - Start HPC journey on the cloud immediately, in minutes.
 - (almost) No Operation Workload.